theAgileFactory/bizdock-installation/cli/README.md

 By default this script will run two containers on the same host : one for the database and one for the application.
 It is however possible to  use a database installed on a different host (please see the option ```-H``` of the ```create.sh``` script).

+> WARNING : please see the specific note for Windows below

 If the application container already exists, it will be stopped and the deleted.

 If the database container already exists: